Embedded Multilevel Regression and Poststratification: Model-based Inference with Incomplete Auxiliary Information

-We assign a normal distribution as the prior distribution for all coefficients and a $\textrm{Cauchy}^+(0,1)$ prior for standard deviation parameters.
+We assign the same weakly informative prior distributions to the coefficients as those in Section~\ref{sim-setup}.
 The model runs four MCMC chains with 10,000 iterations each, with 8750 for burn-in and the last 1250 iterations permuted and merged across chains for a total of 5000 iterations for estimation.
 The procedures for conducting subgroup inferences from the EMRP and WFPBB estimators are the same as those described in the simulations.
 The diagnostics indicate model convergence.
-We use Bayesian posterior predictive check and leave-one-out cross-validation to evaluate the goodness of fit, neither of which raises concerns about model performances.
-Details are given in the Appendix.